turingschool/curriculum/source/projects/merchant_manager.markdown

 ### Restrictions

-Project implementation may *not* use Rails' `ActiveRecord` library.
+Project implementation may *not* use Rails' `ActiveRecord` library or a similar object-relational mapper (`Sequel`, `DataMapper`, etc).
 Anything else is fair game.

 ### Base Expectations

 You are to build several classes implementing an API which allows for querying of this data including the objects and methods listed below.
-Note that `.` signifies a class method and `#` signifies and instance method.
+Note that `.` signifies a class method and `#` signifies an instance method.

+Before digging too deeply into the listed methods below, you need to build a system which can parse the data files and create relationships between all the various objects.

+#### Relationship

+##### `Merchant`

+* `#orders` returns a collection of `Order` instances associated with that merchant
+* `#invoices` returns a collection of `Invoice` instances associated with that merchant

+#### Business Intelligence

 ##### `Merchant`